jh1236/CITS5507-Project/report.md

 should be seperated by the width of the array, preventing different threads accessing the same data.
 The static solution

 #### Dynamic

+The dynamic allocator also showed a large speed-up, maxing out ay 8x the linear approach.
+It is almost identical to the static implementation, with the only difference being the `pragma` directive specifying that the for loop is to use dynamic.
+The dynamic allocator underperformed at lower matrix size, but performed marginally better at the larger matrix size, which makes sense as the dynamic allocation adds scheduling overhead to the runtime, which is felt more at smaller loads, and then helps to improve performance at higher loads.

+#### Guided

+The guided allocator was once again a carbon copy of the other two, using the `guided` allocator instead.
+It showed the best performance over both tests, being able to almost match the dynamic solution in the second test and the static_collapse allocator in the first.
+This can be understood by the fact that the guided allocator has been optimised by the OMP library to best attempt to provide the performance of dynamic without as much of the overhead.

+#### Static Collapse

+The other method that I tried was using the static allocator with collapse.
+The reason that I had steered away from collapse earlier is over false sharing concerns, but the best way to know if that would be an issue would be to run test it.
+After testing, it seemed that false sharing was not an issue (as the speed-up was still close to the 8x speed up expected), but that it was not as fast as any other strategy on the larger data set.
+I'm not exactly sure what lead this strategy to not scale as well, but it was interesting to try nonetheless.